Pipedream Integration Guide

 For source app access:

-• Custom OAuth clients created in each source app (Notion, Slack, Google Drive, etc.)
+• Custom OAuth clients created in each source app (Notion, Google Drive, etc.)

 • Source app accounts connected to Pipedream using your custom OAuth clients